WayfaringBloke/dnd/writing/pub/Character_Creation.md

 ### Burned Hacker
 You have seen enough information to convince you that:
 - Douglas Sallow wrote maunscripts at the end of his life that are tyrades against his govt, and the 1st one is still out there somewhere.
+- Royal West covered up a massacre in Xim in -003
-- Ingraham Reeve
+- Ingraham Reeves is gay
-- Made redundant as a security officer for the HyperMall
+-

 ### Discharged Corp Killer
 - Dishonorably discharged from service in the Xin military (mountain faction to the north)